Jeans for Genes Campaign

 - CICs and Social Enterprises

-- General disability organizations or multi-purpose charities where genetic condition beneficiaries are just one cohort among many
+- General disability organisations or multi-purpose charities where genetic condition beneficiaries are just one cohort among many

 - Individual grants to families or patients

-- Organizations without appropriate safeguarding policies (for those working with children/vulnerable adults)
+- Organisations without appropriate safeguarding policies (for those working with children/vulnerable adults)

-- Organizations holding more than one year's expenditure in unrestricted funds without justification (considered lower priority)
+- Organisations holding more than one year's expenditure in unrestricted funds without justification (considered lower priority)

 Governance and Leadership